 Advanced Language Arts Seminar

-This course focuses on close-reading and analysis paired with academic writing.
-Students learn rhetorical analysis: how to recognize the "tools" an author uses to create certain effects in their writing, and then how to explain and analyze what the author is doing in an essay.
-Students learn and apply these skills in the first trimester by studying several short stories from The Best American Short Stories of the Century, coupled with a study of a critical reading guide (How to Read Literature Like a Professor) and a college writing textbook (They Say / I Say: The Moves that Matter in Academic Writing).
-In the second trimester, students continue honing their rhetorical analysis skills with a nonfiction essay anthology, The Little Norton Reader.
-In the final trimester, students turn the lens on themselves, using the analytical and writing skills they've been developing to write a short memoir about an important time in their lives.
+In the first trimester, students learn and apply these skills by studying several short stories from The Best American Short Stories of the Century, coupled with a study of a critical reading guide (How to Read Literature Like a Professor) and a college writing textbook (They Say / I Say: The Moves that Matter in Academic Writing).

 What happens in class?

 Each lesson is different, but all lessons are designed around the following components:

 - Close-reading and discussion of very challenging literary texts